merative/wcm-reporting-datacatalog/docs/guides/team.md

 <br/> ```USERS_V1_VIEW``` is deprecated so use this view instead.
 The attribute previously named ```ROLENAME``` has been renamed to ```DEFAULTWORKSPACE``` .

-This view groups attributes that relate to users in Watson Care Manager, for example, user's name, status, workspaces, and security roles.
+This view groups attributes that relate to users in Merative Integrated Care, for example, user's name, status, workspaces, and security roles.
+Users that are members of a provider organization will have a provider ID.
 External users that have no email address will be automatically given the following email address to be stored as their login ID: <first 6 characters from the username column>.\<full name>@protectedapi.com.

 | Attribute        | Description                                                                                                                            | Domain definition | Character size | Nulls allowed |
 |:-----------------|:---------------------------------------------------------------------------------------------------------------------------------------|:------------------|:---------------|:--------------|